 Losing a loved one is hard.
 The days and weeks after a loss are often fraught with grief, questions, and, unfortunately, family complications.
 It’s a terrible time to try to think through a legal process clearly.
 And while the North Carolina General Statutes are the guiding law about what happens to an estate upon the death of a North Carolina resident, they are not exactly casual reading material.
 The law is made to address the variety of unique situations that may come up.
-It can be confusing, long-winded, and it might even seem like it’s written in another language.
+It can be confusing, and long-winded, and it might even seem like it’s written in another language.

-Whether you have just lost a spouse or a parent, you believe you may be entitled to a part of an Estate, or you’ve just received a letter from the Court, you could probably use some help.
+Whether you have just lost a spouse or a parent, you believe you may be entitled to a part of an estate, or you’ve just received a letter from the court, you could probably use some help.
 It’s often a challenge just to know where to start.
 Maybe you’re not even sure what questions to ask and whom to ask.
 How do you know you’re getting good advice and doing it right?

 What Is Probate?
 What Is Estate Administration?